YFourcade/greeninfra/README.md

 Interestingly, the pattern is consistent across the three taxa sampled:

-* In landscapes of **high** road density, beta-diversity is increased with the presence of powerlines, i.e. habitats are composed of more different species compared to landscapes with no powerlines
-* In landscapes of **low** road density, beta-diversity is decreased with the presence of powerlines, i.e. habitats are composed of more similar species compared to landscapes with no powerlines
+Beta-diversity is reduced with the presence of powerlines, but only in landscapes with low road density.

 ![beta.by.landscape_plot](beta.by.landscape_plot.svg)